 What are Auxiliaries to Trade?

-These services are what can be considered auxiliaries to trade, or services and support systems that guarantee effectiveness and efficiency in the handling of trade.
-These services serve to improve the production, transport, financing, and supply of goods and services, thus making trade more accessible and manageable.
-Support for these activities would otherwise leave the trading process slow, expensive, and complex.
+These services can be considered auxiliaries to trade or services and support systems that guarantee effectiveness and efficiency in the handling of trade.
+The improvement of production, transportation, financing, and delivery of goods and services, thus assisting with their commerce in terms of accessibility and ease of management.
+If assistance to these activities were to stop, trading procedures would be slow, cumbersome, and expensive.

 Auxiliaries to trade include:

-• Banking: Financial support, credit, and helps the buyers to do a transaction with sellers.
+- Banking: Financial support, credit, and help the buyers to make transactions with sellers.

-• Transportation: Assures safety and punctuality in transportation of goods from productive stage to consumers
+- Transportation: Assures safety and punctuality in the transportation of goods from the productive stage to the consumers

-• Advertising: Informs potential buyers about products or services— creating awareness for that thereby also creates demand.
+- Advertising: Informs potential buyers about products or services, creating awareness for them and thereby creating demand.

 All of these auxiliary services can be used to make the trade much more efficient by reducing risks, lowering costs, and improving coordination between the buyer and seller over very large distances.